ptums/tumulty.me-next/_posts/testing-form-inputs-with-react-testing-library-and-typescript.md

 The final line, `expect((input as HTMLInputElement).value).toBe('Hello!')` is checking if the change we set up works properly.
 The function `except()` takes in two arguments.
 The first one is the element we want to check and the second argument is what we expect the outcome to be.

 In this case the first argument is `(input as HTMLInputElement).value`, this is a bit more complex since this line is using Typescript.
-If it were just JavaScript the first agrument would be `input.value`.
+If it were just JavaScript the first argument would be `input.value`.
 So lets' take a closer look at `(input as HTMLInputElement)`.

 [The 'as' keyword in TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) is a way for us to convert the type of an element to a more specific element.
 By default `input` would be `HTMLElement`, which has a long list of characteristics, but none of the are `.value`, so we need to get more specific on the type of HTMLElement we are using.
 By changing `input` to `(input as HTMLInputElement)` we are staging that this element needs to take on the common attributes of an input element.